-Person/Sex Family 1 Family 2 Data Family 1 Family 2 Self Mother Father Grandmother Grandfather 1 Grandfather 2 Sibling Sibling Sibling Aunt Aunt Uncle Uncle Uncle Cousin Cousin Cousin Cousin Other 1 Average female Average male Tallest female Tallest male Shortest female Shortest male Other
+Person/Sex Family 1 Family 2 Data Family 1 Family 2 Self Mother Father Grandmother 2 Grandfather 1 Grandfather 2 Sibling Sibling Sibling Aunt Aunt Uncle Uncle Uncle Cousin Cousin Cousin Cother Other Average female Average male Tallest female Tallest male Shortest female Shortest male

 - Which family in your sample is on average taller (for both males and females)? - Of the taller family, how many females are taller than the females in the shorter family?
-How many of the males are taller than the males in the shorter family? - From your data, does it appear that height is an inherited trait?
+How many of the males are taller than the males in the shorter family? - From your data, does it appear that height is an inherited trait? - What is the advantage of examining the heritability of a variable like height rather than a variable such as temperament or intelligence?